swahlquist/LingoLinq/README.md

 #### Development Considerations

-CoughDrop supports multiple locales, so when developing anything on the frontend, whether in templates or modals and alerts, you will need to use the internationalization libraries in order to support locales.
+SweetSuite supports multiple locales, so when developing anything on the frontend, whether in templates or modals and alerts, you will need to use the internationalization libraries in order to support locales.
 Do net ever add raw text strings to any user-facing resources, always use the i18n helpers.
 You can find examples of the helpers